-Intussusception occurs when one segment of bowel is pulled into itself (or a neighbouring loop of bowel) by peristalsis.
+Intussusception occurs when one segment of bowel is pulled into itself or a neighbouring loop of bowel by peristalsis.
+It is also known as bowel telescoping into itself.

 It is an important cause of an acute abdomen in children and merits timely ultrasound examination and reduction to preclude significant sequelae including bowel necrosis.